ost-fh/Visual-OO-Debugger/README.md

 [marketplace]: https://marketplace.visualstudio.com/items?itemName=GinoCardilloOST.visual-oo-debugger

-### Exporting a PNG
+### Exporting a static image

-Execute the command `VOOD: Export as PNG` to create a PNG of the current state of the visualization.
+Execute the command `VOOD: Export as static image` to create a static image of the current state of the visualization.

 ### Recording a GIF